B-Mohid/FullStack--Pro-Kit/README.md

 package.json: Project metadata and dependencies.

-To-Do App: A single-file front-end example showcasing interaction with a simulated API.
+index.html: A single-file front-end example showcasing interaction with a simulated API.

 💡 Philosophy
 The core philosophy of the FullStack Pro Kit is to provide a starting point that saves time without sacrificing quality.
 We believe in: